Scroll down with Menu for ICS Image Archives, Other Databases of Digital Images, and Databases on Museum and University Websites

 The ICS archives contain a number of images that are copyrighted to other institutions or individual photographers.
 These must be applied to directly for permission to reproduce intellectual property that does not belong to the ICS.
 Please contact email@example.com or see below http://www.catacombsociety.org/ics-image-archive/.

-For general reference, photographs of objects that are part of the cultural patrimony of a particular country are subject to copyright even if you are the photographer.
+As a rule, photographs of objects that are part of the cultural patrimony of a particular country may be subject to copyright even if you are the photographer.
 Fees tend to be low for print publications (digital is different and usually more costly) and permission to publish is usually conceded without much trouble for scholarly works.
 The best approach is to write to the director of a site or collection and ask about the use of images and publication rights.
 Many institutions already post this information on their websites.
-If you still have to ask, include in your request the publication title, publisher, language, print run, expected cover price, and whether you’ll publish the image in color or in back and white.
+Include in your request the publication title, publisher, language, print run, expected cover price, and whether you’ll publish the image in color or in back and white.